yashrajput4235/Land_price_pedection/README.md

 # Land_price_pedection
-This is an Ai Ml Model To Predict The Price of a particular area
+This is Model in which we predicted the prie of land on the basis of area.In This we use Linear Regression Supervised Machine Learning Model